 Also in his speech, President Buhari noted, “Our conditional cash transfer program has benefited over 1.6 million poor and vulnerable households comprising more than 8 million individuals.
 This provides a monthly stipend of N10,000 per household.”

-The N10,000 when calculated is N120,000 yearly, this is less than the N137,430 annual consumer expenditure per person required to live over the poverty line.
+However, the N10,000 when calculated is N120,000 yearly, this is in fact less than the N137,430 annual consumer expenditure per person required to live over the poverty line.

 NBS in its poverty report noted, “individuals living in households whose consumption expenditures is below 137,430 Naira per person are considered poor by national standards.”